-Stunning audiences with her striking blend of classical Persian vocal stylings and diverse contemporary musical influences, she was a founding member of Axiom of Choice, the groundbreaking Los Angeles-based Iranian fusion band who influenced and opened doors for other musicians in the genre.
-The band released three albums — Beyond Denial (Faray-e Enkaar) (1996), Niya Yesh (2000), and Unfolding (Goshayesh) (2002).
+While still teaching, she became a founding member of Axiom of Choice, the first Iranian fusion band to form abroad, who opened the way for subsequent musicians working in the style.
+Signed by Narada at Virgin Associated Labels/EMI, the band released three albums — Beyond Denial (Faray-e Enkaar) (1996), Niya Yesh (2000), and Unfolding (Goshayesh) (2002).

 Khadem has contributed to the advancement of music on a global scale, teaching classes and workshops in the U.S., Canada, Greece and Ireland.
-Not surprisingly, she believes musicians play a crucial role in the world of politics; she observes, “Music offers a language that is close to people’s hearts rather than their brains.
-Music offers tools to break boundaries that politics have forced on us.”
+Not surprisingly, she believes musicians play a crucial role in the world of politics.
+“Music offers a language that is close to people’s hearts rather than their brains,” she said.
+“Music offers tools to break boundaries that politics has forced on us.”

 She has appeared throughout North America, Europe, and the Middle East, performing at such prestigious venues as Australia’s Perth Concert Hall; the Smithsonian in Washington DC; the Museum of Folk Instruments in Greece; the Irish World Academy of Music and Dance; Sziget Festival in Budapest; Ethno Jazz Festival in Wroclaw; the Voices of Women festival in Greece; Let Her Sing in San Francisco; the Mayo Civic Center in Minnesota; the House of Cultures in Berlin, and on the Los Angeles stages of the J. Paul Getty Museum; California Plaza Grand Performances; Skirball Cultural Center; the Los Angeles County Museum of Art, and the World Festival of Sacred Music.